douglasrizzo/python-microRTS/README.rst

    DEBUG:RTSServer:Socket bind complete
    DEBUG:RTSServer:Socket now listening

-Once you see this logging, you can start a `MicroRTS environment <https://github.com/santiontanon/microrts>`__ and it should connect to the control server.
+Once you see this logging, you can start a `microRTS environment <https://github.com/santiontanon/microrts>`__ and it should connect to the control server.

-Start MicroRTS in Client Mode
+Start microRTS in Client Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since your controller is going to have the role of a server, MicroRTS
+Since your controller is going to have the role of a server, microRTS
 must be started in Client Mode.
 In order to do that, change the contents
 of
 `config.properties <https://github.com/santiontanon/microrts/blob/master/resources/config.properties>`__